estuary/flow/site/docs/reference/Connectors/capture-connectors/google-sheets.md

       1. If a Sheet is empty, the connector will not break and wait for changes inside the Sheet.
 When new data arrives, you will be prompted by flow to allow for schema changes.
-4. Sheet does not contain `formulaValue` or `boolValue` inside any cell.
+4. Sheet does not contain `formulaValue` inside any cell.

 ### Configuring the connector specification manually